 - In "The Letters of Septimus Noone", an accidental blow reopens a wound from an attempted murder the Victim of the Week was deliberately concealing, causing a Time-Delayed Death that turns what would have been a mundane (if tragic) death into a Locked Room Mystery.

-- Killing Eve: Kenny's fate (apparently, according to Konstanin.)
-He fell off the roof while freaking out that Konstanin was probably his father, worked for the Twelve, and was offering him a job.
+- Killing Eve: Kenny's fate (apparently, according to Konstantin.)
+He fell off the roof while freaking out that Konstantin was probably his father, worked for the Twelve, and was offering him a job.